Belafonte (album)

-Belafonte is the second studio album by American recording artist Harry Belafonte, released by RCA Victor in late 1955.
+Belafonte is the second studio album by American recording artist Harry Belafonte, released by RCA Victor in February 1956.
 The album was the first number one on the Billboard Top Pop Albums chart, topping the chart for six weeks before being knocked out of the top spot by Elvis Presley's self-titled debut album, also issued by RCA Victor.